PassengerSim/passengersim/docs/user-guide/database/leg_defs.md

     multiple segments sharing the same flight number, and multiple carriers will have completely unrelated flights with the same flight number.
 To simplify data processing, PassengerSim uses a unique id for every travel segment.
-Networks in PassengerSim that are derived from realistic sources will require some modest preprocessing to create unique flight numbers for every leg.
+Networks in PassengerSim that are derived from realistic sources can still store flight numbers as a nominal label for every leg, but they are not used for anything except certain post-simulation reporting features.